Steelman was the representative for Texas’s 5th congressional district and was a Republican. He served from 1973 to 1976.

-Each dot in the chart below was a member of the House of Representatives in 1976.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Steelman is shown as a purple triangle. (analysis methodology)
+Steelman is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the House of Representatives in 1976 positioned according to our ideology score (left to right) and our leadership score (leaders are toward the top).

 Steelman sponsored bills primarily in these issue areas: